-Fraud Management: Communities Tasmania has a zero tolerance to fraud.
-Officers and employees must be aware of, and comply with, the Agency's fraud prevention policy and procedure and it is the responsibility of all officers and employees to report any suspected fraudulent activity to their Director or line manager, the Executive Director Capability and Resources or to the Manager Internal Audit.
-Communities Tasmania is committed to minimising the occurrence of fraud through the development, implementation and regular review of fraud prevention, detection and response strategies, and is conscious of the need to protect employees who advise management of suspected fraudulent activity from reprisal or harassment, and to comply with its obligations under the Public Interest Disclosure Act 2002.
+Fraud Management: The Department of Health and Human Services and Tasmanian Health Service have a zero tolerance to fraud.
+Officers and employees must be aware of, and comply with, their Agency's fraud prevention policy and procedure and it is the responsibility of all officers and employees to report any suspected fraudulent activity to their Director or line manager, the Director HR Management and Strategy or to the Manager Internal Audit.
+DHHS and THS are committed to minimising the occurrence of fraud through the development, implementation and regular review of fraud prevention, detection and response strategies, and are conscious of the need to protect employees who advise management of suspected fraudulent activity from reprisal or harassment, and to comply with its obligations under the Public Interest Disclosure Act 2002.
 Any matter determined to be of a fraudulent nature will be followed up and appropriate action will be taken.
 This may include having sanctions imposed under the State Service Act 2000.

 Delegations: This position may exercise delegations in accordance with a range of Acts, Regulations, Awards, administrative authorities and functional arrangements mandated by Statutory office holders including the Secretary.
-The relevant manager can provide details to the occupant of delegations applicable to this position.
-Communities Tasmania has a zero tolerance in relation to fraud and in exercising any delegations attached to this role the occupant is responsible for the detection and prevention of fraud, misappropriation and other irregularities, and for ensuring that all officers and employees are aware of the Agency's fraud policy and reporting procedures.
+The relevant Unit Manager can provide details to the occupant of delegations applicable to this position.
+DHHS and the THS have a zero tolerance in relation to fraud and in exercising any delegations attached to this role the occupant is responsible for the detection and prevention of fraud, misappropriation and other irregularities, and for ensuring that all officers and employees are aware of their Agency's fraud policy and reporting procedures.

-Blood borne viruses and immunisation: Health Care Workers (as defined by Communities Tasmania policy) with Communities Tasmania are expected to comply with Agency policies and procedures relating to blood borne viruses and immunisation, including against Hepatitis B. Depending on the level of risk associated with their duties, Health Care Workers may be required to demonstrate current immunity, previous seroconversion to Hepatitis B or immunity following vaccination.
+Blood borne viruses and immunisation: Health Care Workers (as defined by DHHS and THS policy) with the Department of Health and Human Services and Tasmanian Health Service are expected to comply with their Agency's policies and procedures relating to blood borne viruses and immunisation, including against Hepatitis B. Depending on the level of risk associated with their duties, Health Care Workers may be required to demonstrate current immunity, previous seroconversion to Hepatitis B or immunity following vaccination.

-Records and Confidentiality: Officers and employees of Communities Tasmania are responsible and accountable for making proper records.
+Records and Confidentiality: Officers and employees of the Department of Health and Human Services and the Tasmanian Health Service are responsible and accountable for making proper records.
 Confidentiality must be maintained at all times and information must not be accessed or destroyed without proper authority.

-Smoke-free: Communities Tasmania is a smoke-free work environment.
+Smoke-free: The Department of Health and Human Services and the Tasmanian Health Service are smoke-free work environments.
 Smoking is prohibited in all State Government workplaces, including vehicles and vessels.